Battle of Binh Gia

-The Battle of Bình Giã (Trận Bình Giã) was conducted by the Viet Cong (VC) and People's Army of Vietnam (PAVN) from December 28, 1964, to January 1, 1965, during the Vietnam War in Bình Giã, Phước Tuy province (now part of Bà Rịa–Vũng Tàu province), South Vietnam.
+The Battle of Bình Giã (Trận Bình Giã) was conducted by the Viet Cong (VC) and People's Army of Vietnam (PAVN) from 28 December 1964, to 1 January 1965, during the Vietnam War in Bình Giã, Phước Tuy province (now part of Bà Rịa–Vũng Tàu province), South Vietnam.

-The year of 1964 marked a decisive turning point in the Vietnam War.
+1964 marked a decisive turning point in the Vietnam War.
 Following the ousting of President Ngô Đình Diệm in 1963, South Vietnam's top army generals continued to vie with each other for control of the country's military-dominated government instead of combating the emerging forces of the VC.
 The fragility of the South Vietnamese government was reflected on the battlefield, where its military experienced great setbacks against the VC.
 Taking advantage of Saigon's political instability, leaders in Hanoi began preparing for war.
-Even though key members of North Vietnam's Politburo disagreed on the best strategy to reunite their country, they ultimately went ahead to prepare for armed struggle against the South Vietnam government and the American occupation.
+Even though key members of North Vietnam's Politburo disagreed on the best strategy to reunite their country, they ultimately went ahead to prepare for armed struggle against the South Vietnam government and their American allies.

 Towards the end of 1964, the VC commenced a series of large-scale military operations against the Army of the Republic of Vietnam (ARVN).
 As part of their Winter-Spring Offensive, two VC Regiments attacked ARVN forces at Bình Giã, fighting a large set-piece battle for the first time.
-Over a period of four days, the VC held their ground and mauled the best units the ARVN could send against them, only breaking after intense attack by U.S. bombers.
+Over a period of four days, the VC held their ground and mauled the best units the ARVN could send against them before withdrawing.

 Background

 In 1964, the political establishment in South Vietnam was still in turmoil.
-Following the coup that ousted Ngô Đình Diệm, the military situation quickly worsened as the VC gained significant ground in the countryside because the Military Revolutionary Council which governed South Vietnam, lacked direction both in terms of policy and planning, and lacked political support from the population.
+Following the coup that ousted Diệm, the military situation quickly worsened as the VC gained significant ground in the countryside because the Military Revolutionary Council which governed South Vietnam lacked direction both in terms of policy and planning, and lacked political support from the population.
 Furthermore, General Dương Văn Minh, as the Chairman of the Military Revolutionary Council, and his civilian Prime Minister Nguyễn Ngọc Thơ favoured a political resolution instead of using military force, which brought them into conflict with the United States over the best strategy to fight the VC in South Vietnam.
 As a result, both men became increasingly unpopular among the military generals who held real political power in Saigon.
-On January 30, 1964, General Nguyễn Khánh successfully ousted Dương Văn Minh from the Military Revolutionary Council without firing a single shot.
+On 30 January 1964, General Nguyễn Khánh successfully ousted Minh from the Military Revolutionary Council without firing a single shot.
 For much of the year, Khánh spent most of his efforts on consolidating political power, instead of fighting the VC.